chuongmep/bim42.github.io/_posts/2014-11-15-getting-started-programming-revit.md

 This week, we will see how to create a macro and retrieve elements draw in our model.

-Let&#8217;s start it by clicking on the Macro Manager on the Manage tab:
+Let's start it by clicking on the Macro Manager on the Manage tab:

 ![<img class="aligncenter size-full wp-image-695" src="http://bim42.com/wp-content/uploads/2014/11/01-MacroEditor.png" alt="Macro Manager" width="51" height="96" />](http://bim42.com/wp-content/uploads/2014/11/01-MacroEditor.png)